Analysis | Nikki Haley’s bet that Trumpism will outlast President Trump

 “It’s now fashionable to say that America is racist,” Haley said.
 “That is a lie.
 America is not a racist country.
 This is personal for me.
 I am the proud daughter of Indian immigrants.
 They came to America and settled in a small southern town.
 My father wore a turban.
 My mother wore a sari.
 We faced discrimination and hardship, but my parents never gave into grievance and hate.”

-Rather than acknowledge the central message of Black Lives Matter protesters (which polls show a majority of Americans agree with), Haley then appeared to conflate them with summertime shootings in cities like Chicago and Washington, D.C.
+Rather than acknowledge the central message of Black Lives Matter protesters (which polls show a majority of Americans agree with), Haley then appeared to conflate them with summertime shootings in cities like Chicago and Washington.

 Black Lives Matters supporters would argue that argument in itself is racist.